Nezha: Legend

+Taiyi then informed Nezha that the Dragon Kings of the Four Seas, with the permission of the Jade Emperor, had come for his parents.To save his family, Nezha killed himself then, carving up his own flesh and dismembering his bones, "returning" these to his parents in repayment for the debt of his birth.

 Nezha then appeared in his mother's dream.
 In the dream, he asked her to build a temple for him, so that his soul would have a place to rest.
 This constitutes a link to Nezha's birth because the night before Nezha was born, Lady Yin had a dream where a Taoist put something into her bosom and told her to take this child.
-For both incidences, a dream was used to communicate a message.
+In both instances, a dream was used to communicate a message.

 His mother then secretly built a temple for Nezha, and this temple later flourished.
-This temple became very well known and grew vastly because Nezha granted miracle cures to the sick and the crippled.
+This temple became well-known and grew vastly because of Nezha's efficiency at granting prayers.
 However, Li Jing soon found out about this temple and burned it down because he was still angry at Nezha and felt that he had already caused too much trouble for their family.